Discrete Representations Strengthen Vision Transformer Robustness: Method

 We factorize the joint distribution of image $x$, label $y$, and the discrete token $z$ by $p (x, y, z) = p_\phi(x|z) p_\psi(y|x,z) p(z)$.
 Our overall training procedure is to maximize the evidence lower bound (ELBO) on the joint likelihood:

 In the first stage, we maximize the ELBO with respect to $\phi$ and $\theta$, which corresponds to learning the VQ-VAE encoder and decoder.
-Following~\cite{oord2017neural}, we employ a fixed prior such that the regularization term (KL divergence in \Eqref{eq:elbo}) amounts to a constant $\log K$.
-Our implementation uses VQ-GAN~\citep{VQGAN} which adds a GAN loss for better decoding quality.
-Details are discussed in Appendix~\ref{sec:appendix_obj}.
+Following~\citep{oord2017neural}, we assume a uniform prior for both $p_\psi(y|x,z)$ and $p(z)$.
+Given that $q_\phi(z|x)$ predicts a one-hot output, the regularization term (KL divergence in \Eqref{eq:elbo}) will be a constant.
+Note that the DALL-E model~\citep{ramesh2021zero} uses a similar assumption to stabilize the training.
+Our implementation uses VQ-GAN~\citep{VQGAN} which adds a GAN loss and a perceptual loss.
+We also include results with VQ-VAE~\citep{oord2017neural} in Appendix \ref{sec:vqvae} for reference.

 In the finetuning stage, we optimize $\psi$ while holding $\theta$ and $\phi$ fixed, which corresponds to learning a ViT and finetuning the discrete embeddings.
 This can be seen by rearranging the ELBO: